illixion/vscode-vibrancy-continued/README.md

 # FAQs

-### How to uninstall Vibrancy?
+### How to uninstall Vibrancy? (or: I've uninstalled Vibrancy and the effect is still there)

-Press F1 or ⌘+Shift+P and activate command "Disable Vibrancy", then restart Visual Studio Code.
+Press F1 or ⌘+Shift+P and activate command **"Disable Vibrancy"**, then restart Visual Studio Code.

+Just removing the extension without performing this step doesn't run the necessary cleanup code.

 ### Effect doesn't work for terminal?

 Check your settings.
-You should change the renderer type of the terminal to dom.
+You should change the renderer type of the terminal to `dom`.

 `"terminal.integrated.gpuAcceleration": "off"`